danichese/CSN-Engine/conductor/tracks/csn_engine_20251221/plan.md

 ## Phase 2: Core Refusal Engine (Backend)
 - [x] Task: Implement Session Management and State Machine logic for the 4-step refusal sequence.
 8160acf
 - [x] Task: Integrate Google Gemini API with a system prompt for the passive-aggressive clerk persona. f13a2f0
-- [ ] Task: Implement the "Gossip" and "False Hope" logic in the LLM interaction.
+- [x] Task: Implement the "Gossip" and "False Hope" logic in the LLM interaction. f13a2f0
 - [ ] Task: Write unit tests for state transitions (Ensuring the sequence progress correctly).
 - [ ] Task: Conductor - User Manual Verification 'Phase 2' (Protocol in workflow.md)